AholaJoonas/backgesturer/README.md

 Should work on all modern browsers, but please note that I made this primarily for mobile-webapps.
 ###Tested on

-1. iPad 3 and iPhone 5 with iOS 7
+1. iPad 3, iPhone 5 with iOS 7, iPad mini.
 2. latest Chrome, 30.0
 3. Latest Firefox, 24.0
 4. Opera 12.16 and 17.0
 5. IE 9, but has some minor bugs, like buttons not always working

-##TODO:
-1. Solve the context-problem (More than one instance of backgesturer --> explosions) -- Should be fixed
-2. Move all the styles to the JS so no additional CSS-files required (necessary?)
-3. Improve the code-quality...
+6. Google Nexus 7